-- 5. Determine if a project is needed.
+- 1. Determine if a project is needed.

-Are the services of a JOC contractor required? - 6.
+Are the services of a JOC contractor required? - 2.
 Determine if the project is covered under this policy.
-All JOC contracts are covered. - 7.
+All JOC contracts are covered. - 3.
 Select the topic that applies to the contract.

-The JOC Contract Summary Guidelines describes the contract topics in further detail to assist in determining which topic applies to a particular contract situation. - 8.
-Determine if the project is estimated less than \$500,000, follow the procedures for that topic in the JOC eGordian Quick Reference Guide in order to issue a Job Order.
-The JOC eGordian Quick Reference Guide describes the procedure for each contract topic.
+The JOC Contract Summary Guidelines describes the contract topics in further detail to assist in determining which topic applies to a particular contract situation. - 4.
+If the project is estimated to be less than \$500,000, follow the procedures for that topic in the JOC eGordian Quick Reference Guide in order to issue a Job Order.

-- 9. If the estimated cost of the Job Order exceeds \$500,000, obtain an independent cost estimate for review and approval by the Chief Operating Officer in order to proceed. - 10.
-If the estimated cost of the Job Order exceeds \$1,000,000, obtain an independent cost estimate for review and approval by the Chief Executive Officer and Chief Operating Officer in order to proceed. - 11.
+The JOC eGordian Quick Reference Guide describes the procedure for each contract topic. - 5.
+If the estimated cost of the Job Order exceeds \$500,000, obtain an independent cost estimate for review and approval by the Chief Engineer and the Chief Operating Officer in order to proceed.

+- 6. If the estimated cost of the Job Order exceeds \$1,000,000, obtain an independent cost estimate for review and approval by the Chief Executive Officer and Chief Operating Officer in order to proceed. - 7.
 Follow the procedures for that topic in the JOC eGordian Quick Reference Guide in order to issue a Job Order against the JOC Contract.